JeringTech/Website/src/content/articles/semantic-versioning-in-practice.md

         {"region": "maintenance-phase-end-item", "afterContent": "\n..."}] }

 !
 A pre-release phase can take place in parallel with a maintenance phase.
-Two version control branches are required for this.
+Create two version control branches for this.
 !
 On one, continue fixing bugs for the ongoing maintenance phase.
-On the other, add new features and tweak the public API in ! the pre-release phase for the upcoming release.
+On the other, add new features and tweak the public API in ! the pre-release phase.

 ## Build Metadata
 When we defined [version number](#version-number), we mentioned the `build_metadata` segment.
 Version numbers in all 3 of semver’s phases can contain this segment.

 What is it used for?
 Developers often use continuous integration (CI) systems to build their software.
 Usually, pushing changes to a specific branch of a repository triggers a CI build.
 Each CI build produces a [version](#version) of the software, referred to as a CI artifact.
 Most CI artifacts aren’t **published**.
-For example, in the run-up to version 0.3.0, a developer may push changes several times.
+For example, in the run-up to version `0.3.0`, a developer may push changes several times.
 Every push generates its own CI artifact.
-The developer **publishes** only the last one as 0.3.0.
-Each **unpublished** CI artifact needs a unique version number for identification.
+The developer **publishes** only the last one as `0.3.0`.
+Each **unpublished** CI artifact needs a **unique** version number for identification.
 This is where `build_metadata` comes in. `build_metadata` usually follows an incrementing format like `YYYYMMDD.<build number for the day>`.
-Values generated from such a format are unique.
+Values generated from such a format are **unique**.
 CI builds append `build_metadata` to the upcoming to-be-published version number.
 E.g., `0.3.0+20190111.4` or `0.3.0+20190114.6`.
 CI artifacts are thus distinguishable by their `build_metadata`.
 Also, `build_metadata` link CI artifacts to the builds that produced them.

 You might wonder what developers do with CI artifacts.
-Often, they use them to test specific commits before publishing a new version.
+Often, they're used to test specific commits before publishing a new version.
 Also, consumers who urgently need changes made by a commit might use a CI artifact in the interim.

-Including CI artifacts, the version history of a piece of software might look like this:
+Including CI artifacts, the version history of a piece of software looks like this:

 @{
     "highlightLineRanges": [{"startLineNumber": 6, "endLineNumber": 6},